digital-asset/daml/ledger/participant-state/kvutils/tools/codec-benchmark/README.md

 * _serialize_: translate from a Protobuf object to its serialized from
 * _deserialize_: translate a serialized Protobuf message into its object representation
-* _encode_: translate a Protobuf object to a DAML-LF object
+* _encode_: translate a Protobuf object to a Daml-LF object
-* _decode_: translate a DAML-LF object to a Protobuf object
+* _decode_: translate a Daml-LF object to a Protobuf object

 #### Known issues